isaac1000000/turtlebyte/README.md

 - `turtle_window_buffer: 2`
     - This is the automatic border that comes with the `tkinter` canvas.
 On my device it's 2 pixels
 - `show_animation: False`
+    - If this is enabled, the turtle will move across your screen as it writes or reads.
+It's slow, so I prefer to leave this off and just set a low refresh interval
 - `refresh_interval: 10`
     - This is the number of bytes between screen updates in `write_bytes` and `read_bytes`
 - `grid_width: 2`